 The RECOVER Initiative put out a funding opportunity for clinical studies and named Duke University as the Clinical Trial Management Center.
 A short list of trials has already been created and trials are slated to begin by the last quarter of this year.

-At the recent NIH Telebriefing for ME/CFS, Walter Koroshetz, the director of the National Institute of Neurology, actually seemed rather excited, and for good reason – he had some good news to report.
+At the recent NIH Telebriefing for ME/CFS, Walter Koroshetz, the director of the National Institute of Neurological Disorders and Stroke, seemed rather excited for a change, and for good reason – he had some good news to report.
 He reported that the steering committee for the long-COVID trials was bulging with ME/CFS (15) and POTS (11) experts.

 Koroshetz stated that the clinical trials are going to focus on eliminating persistent viral reservoirs and impacting immune functioning, as well as helping with specific symptoms like fatigue, sleep, cognition, exercise intolerance, and autonomic nervous system functioning.